pact-foundation/pact-net/README.md

 or

-**b)** If using a non Owin compatible API, you can provide your own HttpClient and point to the deployed API.
+**b)** If using a non Owin compatible API, you can provide your own HttpClient and points to the deployed API.
 ```c#
 public class SomethingApiTests
 {